cogoun/streaming-architecture-demo/README.md

 - the use of a database such as [Redis](https://redis.io/) to keep the latest instance of an application.
 - to demonstrate the implementation of [CQRS](https://martinfowler.com/bliki/CQRS.html).

+Besides the streaming architecture the application will also demonstrate the following concepts:
-The application will be implemented with [Spring Boot](https://spring.io/projects/spring-boot).
+- The application will be implemented with [Spring Boot](https://spring.io/projects/spring-boot).

-Docker will be used in order to setup and provision all the necessary images.
-Refer [here](collaboration-platform/REEADME.md) for more information.
+- Docker will be used in order to setup and provision all the necessary images.
+Refer [here](collaboration-platform/README.md) for more information.
+- The user interface will be based on Angular JS.

 Architecture details can be found [here](collaboration-docs/architecture/sad.md).
 Architecture is captured using the C4 model.